Rene Gonzalez (politician)

 Rene Gonzalez is an American businessman, former politician, and a lawyer.
 He held a seat on the Portland, Oregon City Council from January 2023 to December 2024.
 He challenged incumbent commissioner Jo Ann Hardesty in the 2022 election, running on a platform that emphasized law and order and livability.

 During 2024, Gonzalez faced a controversy over spending of public funds to redress his Wikipedia page.
-In October 2024, the city auditor’s office found that spending had violated campaign finance law, a decision that was later overturned.
+In October 2024, the city auditor's office found that the spending had violated campaign finance law, a decision that was later overturned.

 In the November 2024 elections, Gonzalez was a candidate for the position of Mayor of Portland.
 During the campaign, the first under Portland's newly instituted ranked-choice voting system, Gonzalez was the subject of an effort to convince voters not to rank him regardless of the voter's other preferred candidates.
 Gonzalez earned 20% of first ranked choices but ultimately finished the election in third place behind winner Keith Wilson and Carmen Rubio.